JamesPImes/pyTRS/documentation/csv_suite documentation/csv_readme.md

 ##### Required arguments:
 * `in_file=<str>` -- Filepath to input .csv file
 * `desc_col=<int>` __\*\*__ -- The column containing descriptions to be parsed.
-* `attribs=<str or list>` -- The parsed tract data to be written (i.e. Tract object attributes).
+* `attribs=<str or list>` -- The parsed tract data to be written (i.e. `Tract` object attributes).
 Can be either a single string (attributes separated by commas, with no spaces) or as a list of attribute names.
-(Technically, if not specified, will use a few default attributes.)
+(If not specified, will use a few default attributes.)

 ##### Optional arguments:
-* `out_file=<str>` -- Filepath to output .csv file
+* `out_file=<str>` -- Filepath where to save the resulting .csv file
-* `first_row=<int>` __\*\*__ -- The first row containign descriptions to be parsed.
+* `first_row=<int>` __\*\*__ -- The first row containing descriptions to be parsed.
 (If not specified, will start with first row.)
 * `last_row=<int>` __\*\*__ -- The last row to be parsed.
 (If not specified, will parse all rows in the file.)
 * `header_row=<int>` __\*\*__ -- The row in the input file that contains headers.
 * `layout_col=<int>` __\*\*__ -- The column containing the pyTRS layout to be used for the description in that row.
 (Requires preprocessing your data.)
 * `config_col=<int>` __\*\*__ -- The column containing the pyTRS layout to be used for the description in that row.
 (Requires preprocessing your data.)
 * `write_headers=<bool>` -- Write headers to the output file.
-* `include_uid=<bool>` -- Create a Parse Unique Identifier Number ("UID") for each row that gets parsed, in the format `0000.a-k`.
+* `include_uid=<bool>` -- Create a unique identified number ("UID") for each row that gets parsed, in the format `0000.a-k` (where the numbers designate the number of original rows, and the letters right of the period indicate how many rows were generated by the parse (`.a-a` means this is the first of one; `.a-b` is the first of two; `.b-b` is the second of two; etc.).
 * `unpack=<bool>` -- Convert lists of data into flattened strings (e.g., `['L1', 'L2', 'NENW', NWNW']` should be unpacked and written as `L1, L2, NENW, NWNW`).
 * `copy_data=<bool>` -- If rows are inserted, copy the original data for each row.
 * `tract_level=<bool>` -- Working with a dataset whose Twp/Rge/Sec have already been separated out, and now we just need to parse tracts (i.e. lots/QQ's).
 * `include_unparsed=<bool>` -- If any rows are not parsed (e.g., before headers, or after user-specified `last_row`), such rows should also get copied to the output file.
 * `num_tracts=<bool>` -- Also generate a *second* output .csv file, whose values correspond to the number of rows written for each original description.
-For example, if the first description was parsed into five Tract objects and therefore written into five rows in the output .csv, then the value for the first row would be 5.
+For example, if the first description was parsed into five `Tract` objects and therefore written into five rows in the output .csv, then the value for the first row would be `5`.
 If the second description only contained one tract, the next row would be 1.
 Etc. (Potentially useful for comparing numbers of rows in the input vs. output .csv, if you need to match up results.)

 __\*\*__ *__Note: All columns and rows are indexed from 1.__*